binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Oral testimony:**

-- {:.indent-2}**Fact witnesses** are “people who perceived facts related to the lawsuit and testify about those facts.”
-The law does not give “eyewitness” special status over other kinds of fact witness.
+- {:.indent-2}**Fact witnesses** are people who perceived facts related to the lawsuit and testify about those facts.
-- {:.indent-2}**Expert witnesses** “use specialized knowledge to interpret evidence or explain it to the jury.”
-Do not need to have firsthand knowledge of the controversy in question.
+- {:.indent-2}**Expert witnesses** use specialized knowledge to interpret evidence or explain it to the jury.
-- {:.indent-2}**Character witnesses** “offer information about the good or the bad character of a party or witness.”
-The FRE limits the use of character witnesses.
+- {:.indent-2}**Character witnesses** offer information about the "good" or "bad" character of a party or witness.

 **Real evidence** is “any physical evidence that a party claims played a direct role in the controversy.”
-For “real” evidence to be admitted into evidence, someone has to request it be admitted in a request to admit or a pretrial conference.
-To admit evidence, the court requires that the evidence be authenticated or identified. (**Rule 901**).

 **Documentary evidence** is any type of writing or recording of information.